mole99/tt08-wirecube/docs/info.md

 ## How it works

-I will update the documentation after the competition.
+The documentation will be updated after the competition has concluded.

 ## How to test

-Connect the Tiny VGA to the output Pmod port, set the clock frequency to two times 25.175 MHz = 50.350 MHz and enjoy the show.
+Connect a Tiny VGA to the output Pmod port, set the clock frequency to two times 25.175 MHz = 50.350 MHz, make sure `ui_in` is set to `0x00` and enjoy the show!

 ## External hardware